uclab-potsdam/inflect/README.md

 The Markdown files contain the source texts for the stories.
 They are stored at the root level of the framework's file structure.
 You are currently reading the content of `README.md`, which is the default file loaded when no other story file is specified.

 You can open a specific story file by adding its filename without the extension `.md` into the URL's hash.
-For example, the story file `visualizations.md` is opened when this URL is opened:
+For example, the story file `visualizations.md` is opened with this URL:

 <a href="#visualizations">https://uclab-potsdam.github.io/inflect/#visualizations</a>